cilium/cilium/Documentation/contributing/development/hive.rst

 The `job package <https://pkg.go.dev/github.com/cilium/cilium/pkg/hive/job>`_ contains logic that makes it easy to manage units of work that the package refers to as "jobs".
 These jobs are scheduled as part of a job group.
-These jobs themselves come in a variety of flavors.
+These jobs themselves come in several varieties.

-Every job, fundamentally is a callback function provided by the user with additional logic which is slightly different for each job type.
+Every job is a callback function provided by the user with additional logic which differs slightly for each job type.
 The jobs and groups manage a lot of the boilerplate surrounding lifecycle management.
 The callbacks are called from the job to perform the actual work.

-Take the following somewhat contrived example:
+Consider the following example:

 .. code-block:: go